Theresah-Essuman/Indian-Start-up-Investment-Analysis/README.md

 - Print all unique values in the column to check errors and anomalities

-It was observed the sector column had a lot of reapeted sector names with different value characteristcs, hence appearing to be unique, the values were mixed up with upper case values, lower case values, wrong puntuations, spelling errors
+It was observed the sector column had a lot of repeated sector names with different value characteristics, hence appearing to be unique, the values were mixed up with upper case values, lower case values, wrong puntuations, spelling errors

 Approach to observation - Sector mapping
 ![alt text](<screenshot/Sector mapping.png>)